MyTooliT/ICOlyzer/README.md

 # ICOtools
 Contains the ICOtronic tools that can be used on the ICOtronic log files for later analyses of the recorded signals from the ICOc scripts.

+## Version

+This Readme is written for ICOtools v.1.0.0

 ## Tools

 ### IcoPlotter